Understanding the Differences between Western vs Japanese Reiki

 My Journey & Why This Matters

-But after a few years, I felt like I hit a wall, so to speak, and had a yearning to go deeper.
-It wasn’t until I encountered Japanese Reiki that I realised how much had been lost in the practice.
-How rich and deep the original spiritual and healing practices were.
+But after a few years, I felt like I hit a wall.
+There was a strong yearning to go deeper.
+It wasn’t until I encountered Japanese Reiki that I realised just how much had been lost from the original practice - how rich, nuanced and spiritually deep the early teachings truly were.

-Speaking from my own experience—while acknowledging that others may feel differently—I noticed a distinct increase in the intensity and effectiveness of the Reiki I channeled over time once I began practicing Japanese Reiki.
-I noticed a deeper healing and growth within myself and also in my practice with my clients.
+Speaking only from my own experience, while recognising that others may feel differently, I noticed a distinct increase in the intensity and effectiveness of the Reiki I channelled once I began practicing these preserved Japanese systems.
+My own healing deepened.
+My clients’ healing deepened.
+The quality of my practice changed in a way that felt unmistakable.

-That’s why my approach today is about bringing back those lost spiritual and healing elements without requiring practitioners of Western Reiki to change their entire system.
-The practices that got lost along the way are in no way contradictory to any other system of Western Reiki.
+My approach today is about bringing back those lost spiritual and healing elements without requiring practitioners of Western Reiki or modified Japanese Reiki to change their entire system.
+The practices that got lost along the way or removed or changed are in no way contradictory to any other system of Reiki.
 Instead, I encourage enhancing your practice by incorporating:

 Techniques to cultivate energy within, heal and strengthen their Reiki connection.